yzhang18/RNA-SeqEZPZ-NF/README.md

 5. If you don't have ```chrom.sizes``` file for the genome, you need to make the folder ```<genome_name>``` writable.
    On the first run, ```chrom.sizes``` file will be created by the pipeline.

-## Running test dataset
+## Running test dataset using hg19
 1. To run the pipeline, if you haven't already, go to the ```RNA-SeqEZPZ``` directory that you cloned on the first step, run run_shiny_analysis.sh with filepath set to ```project_ex```:
 ```
    # go to RNA-SeqEZPZ folder
-   # if you are currently in ref/hg19 folder go up to RNA-SeqEZPZ folder
+   # if you are currently in ref/hg38 folder go up to RNA-SeqEZPZ folder
    cd ../..
    # run the user interface
    bash scripts/run_shiny_analysis.sh filepath=project_ex